Cheat Sheet: Best Savings Accounts in Singapore For Working Adults 2019? – Highest Interest Rates

 If you are still holding on to your POSB Kids Account, do note that the difference for a $10,000 savings can amount to a return flight to Iceland in 10 years time.

 Long story short, this article was written for the typical working adult with a few years in the workforce and now looking to re-consider if he/she is on the correct savings accounts.

-(Updated 1 January 2019 to reflect the all the new savings accounts in the market)
+(Updated 1 April 2019 to reflect all the new savings accounts in the market)